 - If you’re struggling with the emotional roller coaster that comes with caregiving, and you can’t get out to see a therapist, Talkspace could be helpful.
 Users get matched with a licensed therapist based on their needs.
 Once you choose a payment plan, you can send messages to your therapist to start working things through.

-You can also check out a full list of our Top 10 Caregiver Apps in 2018.
+You can also check out a full list of our best caregiver apps.

 It’s not just OK for you to make yourself a priority — it’s imperative.
 You’re the only “you” there is.
-By taking better care of yourself, you’ll be able to take better care of your parent.
+By taking better care of yourself — caring for the caregiver — you’ll be able to take better care of your parent.
 And you’ll have a happier, healthier life while you’re doing it.

 Start with one small change.
 What will you do to practice self-care?
-Write down your change, and post it on the mirror or your desk as a daily reminder.
+Write down one of these self-care tips and post it on the mirror or your desk as a daily reminder.
 And we’d love for you to share your goals and progress with other caregivers on our Facebook page.